tBaxter/another-rodeo/src/pages/bikes/monark-road-king.md

   * I don't like the derailleur I used and need to clean up a better one.
   * My cabling could be a lot tidier.

   None of this stuff is particularly surprising with such an involved build, and none of it is all that hard to sort out.

-Expect another update shortly!
+  ### October 16: Sorting it out

+  I continued tweaking and tuning and sorting it out.
+With a big custom build like this one, it's not surprising.

+  At this point, I've taken care of most all of my to-do list above and the bike is riding much better.
+Probably the most visible change is the switch to some massive BMX cruiser bars.
+This entailed re-cabling, swapping out the shifters and brake levers, and a lot of other small changes.
+I'm not sure it was worth it, but they do look cool.

+      {% figure img_path "bars.jpeg", "The complete bike, hanging out by some rocks." %}

+      {% figure img_path "complete-rear.jpeg", "A rear view of the 'finished' bike." %}

+Honestly, I may revert back to the low-rise bars.
+I haven't decided.
+I'm feeling pros and cons each way.

+But regardless, I think that's about it for this bike, at least for now.
+Maybe after riding it a bit I'll think of something else I want to do.
+For now, though, I think I can call this one finished.

+That's good, because I've already bought the next one.

 {% include 'affiliate.md' %}